kyliepace/stock-price-challenge/README.md

 ## What I Would Do Differently If I Were to Spend More Time On This

-- more clever redis strategy, perhaps make use of a sorted range to store data by date and query a range of dates, so that stock data for a given day is not duplicated across different ranges
+- more clever redis strategy, perhaps make use of a sorted range to store data by date and query a range of dates, so that stock data for a given day is not duplicated across different ranges, if the use case warranted it.

-- request body param validation

 - containerize with Docker, depending on deployment strategy & infrastructure

 - use a cloud redis instance

-- use redis pubsub functionality to make pipeline event-driven
+- use pubsub to make pipeline event-driven, so services can scale independently and require different levels of authorization

+- CI/CD pipeline to ensure linter and tests pass before merging branches or deploying